Alfresco/alfresco-ng2-components/docs/start-process.component.md

 ```

 If your app has more than one process definition, with the property processDefinitionName you can select as dropdown default value your PROCESS_DEFINITION_NAME.
 The name will be the PROCESS_NAME.
-You can configure the processDefinitionName value in your custom `app.config.json`
-You can configure the process name value in your custom `app.config.json`

 ### Start a process not included in an app